 - 1. Divide the participants into two groups.
 Give each group two pieces of chart paper. - Give Group 1 a chart paper that says "5 Bad Things about Men" and another one that says "5 Good Things about Men." - Give Group 2 a chart paper that says "5 Bad Things about Women" and another one that says "5 Good Things about Women." - 2.
 Ask each group to complete given statements and write down on their chart papers the requested information. - After three minutes of work in small groups, ask the participants to present their answers. - 4.
-Briefly discuss each statement with all participants and summarize that sometimes we have stereotypes about women's and men's roles in the society. - 5.
+Briefly discuss each statement with all participants and summarize that sometimes we have stereotypes about women's and men's roles in the society.
+For example; a man who does not drink is not a man. - 5.
 In large letters, print the word "Stereotype" on a piece of chart paper.
 Remind the participants that a stereotype is "a standardized conventional idea or character."
-Ask participants if stereotypes are always true (if they say "yes," give an example of a stereotype that has been broken). - Look over the lists that the participants have created and discuss the question: - Which of the characteristics listed about men and women are stereotypes? - 6.
+Look over the lists that the participants have created and discuss the question: - Which of the characteristics listed about men and women are stereotypes? - 6.
 After identifying the stereotypes, ask: - How do these stereotypes have a negative impact on how we relate to men and women?
-(Hints: Less respect to men doing "woman's" job; or no trust in a female taxi driver).

-How do family, friends, cultural norms or practices perpetuate/support these stereotypes?
+(Hints: Less respect to men doing "woman's" job; or no trust in a female taxi driver). - How do family, friends, cultural norms or practices perpetuate/support these stereotypes?

-- 1. Divide participants in two groups and give each group a scenario. - 2.
-Ask participants to discuss the scenario and find a solution to the problem or situation given in the scenario.
+- 1. Divide participants in two groups and give each group a scenario. - Ask participants to discuss the scenario and find a solution to the problem or situation given in the scenario.
 Remind participants that each group will present the scenario with a solution at the end of the activity.
 Tell the groups to assign a presenter, a recorder and a time keeper.

-Scenario 1: Nina has been offered a place at Sir Arthur Lewis Community College to study Mechanical Engineering.
+Scenario 1: Nina has been offered a place at the polytechnic school to study engineering.
 She is the only girl in the class and the boys are always teasing her about a girl trying to do a man's job.
 When she placed first in the exams, the boys stopped talking to her.
 She is feeling miserable because she has no friends in the class.

-What should she do?
+- What should she do?

 Scenario 2: Stella and Andrew have known each other for a year, but they live in different towns because of their schools.
-Andrew is coming to visit Stella during the summer holiday and it is likely that they will end up having sex.
+Andrew is coming to visit Stella during the December holiday and it is likely that they will end up having sex.
 Stella knows that unprotected sex is risky and she goes to the corner pharmacy to buy some condoms.
 The cashier says to her that girls have no business buying condoms and she refuses to sell them to Stella.